herbsjs/buchu/README.md

 Now, if you do not have technical knowledge and also have intend to help us, do not feel shy, [click here](https://github.com/herbsjs/buchu/issues) to open an issue and collaborate their ideas, the contribution may be a criticism or a compliment (why not?)

-We have some conventions to contribute to the *Buchu* project, see more information in our [CONTRIBUTING.md](CONTRIBUTING.md).
-So please, read this before send to us a [pull requests](https://github.com/herbsjs/buchu/pulls).
+If you would like to help contribute to this repository, please see [CONTRIBUTING](https://github.com/herbsjs/buchu/blob/master/.github/CONTRIBUTING.md)

 ### The Herb